 Washington DC Marijuana Licensing >

-Sales of recreational marijuana in the Washington D.C. are currently not legalized, but there are DC-licensed dispensaries that distribute only medical marijuana to registered medical patients and caregivers.
-There are no official data ascertaining the exact demand for recreational marijuana, especially because sales are not allowed.
-However, based on the Statista's Survey on Marijuana use among US adults by state 2018-2019 conducted in DC, an estimate of 27.42% of the respondents (around 70,000) aged 18 years and older consume marijuana.
+While there’s a growing demand for medical marijuana in DC, there are strong indications that its recreational marijuana market is even bigger.
+In a Statista's Survey on Marijuana use among US adults by state 2018-2019 conducted in DC, an estimate of 27.42% of the respondents (around 70,000) aged 18 years and older consume marijuana.
 Consumers of marijuana in DC mostly privately cultivate them or get them through gifting services.
 These gifting services offer marijuana as complimentary gifts, accompanying the purchase of items like rolling papers, ashtrays, artworks, and t-shirts.
 Residents of DC also get marijuana by attending "pop-up" events that are advertised on social media platforms by different vendors.
 Typically, the vendors keep the postings secret, which makes interested persons send direct messages to the hosts to find out the actual location of the events.
-All these make it even more difficult to measure the demand for marijuana in the Washington D.C.
+All these make it even more difficult to measure the demand for marijuana in Washington D.C.

-As of June 2021, the tax system for marijuana in the Washington D.C. is yet to be structured.
+With the US Congress blocking recreational marijuana sales in Washington DC, the District cannot tax adult-use marijuana gifting services.
+While the tax system for marijuana in Washington D.C. is yet to be structured, there have been a number of proposals on how the District’s recreational marijuana sales should be taxed.
 The Comprehensive Cannabis Legalization and Regulation Act of 2021 proposes a 13% cannabis excise tax on gross receipts from charges and sales for retail marijuana or marijuana products tax.
 30% of the tax revenue generated will be allocated to support individual social equity program applicants.
 The Safe Cannabis Sales Act of 2021 also proposes a 17% sales tax, which will be used to promote business start-ups.
 It will create a new license category for microbusiness and third-party social equity delivery services.
 Funds generated from the sales of cannabis would also be used to finance organizations in wards 7 and 8, including women and minority-owned small businesses like restaurants, small grocery stores, and public school after-school programs.

 The Office of the Chief Financial Officer carries out the following responsibilities: